avinshe/12hours_On_SQL/README.md

   - The complexity is similar but scale varies on your role.
 Think of it as combining 20 problems on LeetCode to solve in a week.
   - For software Engineers: You will access 2 highly indexed transaction tables at a time on average to get the required info displayed on your application.
 Execution time should be within a second.
 (High user impact)
   - For Data Engineers: You will access 5 to 10 tables on average, perform checks, update lookups, and load facts.
 Execution time can go upto a couple of hours for batch loads as this would be a complete backend job.
 (Low user impact)
   - For Business Intelligence Engineers: Depends on the business area you work on as well as the schema definition.
-Execution time is normally few minutes.
+Execution time is normally under a minute.
 Anything more requires tuning or caching.
     - For a simple scorecard on single area, you will access 2 facts and 5 dimensions.
     - For a comprehensive executive dashboard on multiple areas, you might access 3+ facts and 10+ dimensions.
   - For Data science Analytics: Hypothesis testing or A/B experimentations generally invloves tracking a single metric.
 To narrow down that single metric, you may join and filter on 2 to 3 other tables as per business scenarios.
 You could have multiple check metrics or guardrail metrics that comes from other tables.
 Again, this is a backend role that does not directly impact users, so execution time can be longer.